 Check out Pax River neighborhoods, base housing and local realtors at PCSgrades!

-D’Antrese Le’Chelle is a proud milspouse whose husband is currently in his 8th year of naval service.
+Author: D’Antrese McNeil is a PCSgrades’ Blogger Affiliate and a proud Mil Spouse whose husband is currently in his 8th year of naval service.
 She is a stay at home mom, as well as a photographer and vlogger/blogger.
-Her Facebook followers are always entertained as she talks about everything from military life to life in general and all that’s in between.
-Although her husband is currently stationed on the east coast, D’Antrese is a proud Houston, Texas Native.
+She is also the Pax River Military Spouse of the Year 2017!
+Her Facebook followers are often entertained with her tales from military life to life in general.
+D’Antrese is a proud Houston, Texas Native.
 She enjoys Hip Hop, R and B and country music and is a big Foodie!
+Check her out on YouTube: D’Antrese Le’Chelle and FaceBook: D’Antrese Le’Chelle.